trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Pregnancy-Yoga.markdown

 ---
-title:  "Pregnancy Yoga (starts December 5)"
+title:  "Pregnancy Yoga (starts January 9)"
 categories: class
 classidentifier: pregnancy
 teacher: delevega
 type: session
-number: 3
+number: 6
 dropins: yes
-fee: $36 for 3 classes.
+fee: $72 for 3 classes.
 Drop-in fee $15
 ---
 Moms to be, this class is for you.